Adobe Express vs Canva — Which is Better?

 (The tool has gone through a couple of name changes since then: it was originally called Adobe Spark, then Adobe Creative Cloud Express, before the company settled on its current name).

-We know that over 26 million people use the many apps of Adobe’s ‘Creative Cloud’ product suite — which includes Adobe Express — but Adobe hasn’t yet released any official figures on the size of the Adobe Express userbase.
+We know that over 26 million people use the many apps of Adobe’s ‘Creative Cloud’ product suite — which includes Adobe Express — but the only official figure from Adobe on the number of Adobe Express users is that 43 million teachers and students use the education version of the tool.

 What we can say with relative certainty is that both companies have significant userbases for their design tools; they are both well-established and in continual expansion; and it is highly unlikely that either will be disappearing any time soon.